LamaNIkesh/Quick-Git-Push-from-Terminal/README.md

 ## Quick Git Push from Terminal

 ### Bashrc configuration
-Simple function that add all the change and pushes the changes
+Simple function that add all the change and pushes the changes.
+All this script at the end of your bashrc file.
+To access bashrc file:
+`gedit ~/.bashrc`

 ```
 gitpush()